 HIPAA Compliance and Exceptions

-To stay right with EBHRA rules, employers need to keep up with paperwork and reporting.
-This can include filing Form 5500, if it’s needed.
+To maintain compliance, employers need to keep up with required paperwork and reporting, which may include filing Form 5500 if applicable.

 EBHRA Non-Discrimination Rules